 One of the end-of-the-year writing projects I gave the kids was to research any country of interest around the world and create a report and presentation.
+What resulted were some pretty amazing world geography projects!

 I only gave a few parameters for the world geography projects and reports: